haldai/Jurassic.pl/README.md

 true.
 ```

-Support Julia's `'Package'.function` calls.
-The `'Package'` is quoted as a
+`Jurassic.pl` also supports Julia's `'Package'.function` calls.
+The `'Package'`
-Prolog atom, otherwise uppercase words are treated as Prolog variables.
+is quoted as a Prolog atom, otherwise uppercase words are treated as Prolog
+variables.

 ``` prolog
 ?- jl_using("Pkg").